AuditDeploy/product/Capture/Docs/Deployment.md

 Other than what you currently have running in your environment, Capture will be one single instance that will help you see your data.

 ### Technical Requirements of Capture
+Minimum | Recommended
  --- | ---
-Minimum CPU: 2		|Recommended: 4
+Minimum CPU: 2		| Recommended: 4
-Minimum ram: 12		|Recommended: 16
+Minimum ram: 12		| Recommended: 16

 Required OS: Ubuntu 18.04 lts